Alin-Daniel/real-estate/README.md

 ## Introduction

 Hi there!
-I created this nice looking Real Estate website.
+I created this modern looking Real Estate website using CSS grids.
 It has a neat design and it is responsive.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).